uc-cdis/.github/.github/pull_request_template.md

 <!--
 External to CTDS: Please make sure you have reviewed the Gen3 contributor guidelines before submitting a PR: https://uc-cdis.github.io/gen3-docs/docs/Contributor%20Guidelines

-Internal to CTDS: Please make sure you have reviewed the developer guidelines before submitting a PR: https://github.com/uc-cdis/gen3.org/blob/master/content/resources/developer/dev-introduction-archived.md
+Internal to CTDS: Add your JIRA ticket number to the PR title and make sure you have reviewed the developer guidelines before submitting a PR: https://github.com/uc-cdis/gen3.org/blob/master/content/resources/developer/dev-introduction-archived.md

 - Describe what this pull request does.
 - Add short descriptive bullet points for each section if relevant.
 Keep in mind that they will be parsed automatically to generate official release notes.